 And tied up with the anxiety, for a lot of picky eaters, are sensory issues.
 And it’s not just aversions to strong, strange tastes and smells, but also textures, what food looks like, and even what it sounds like when it’s being eaten.
 Lisa Pinhorn, who runs a program for parents of extreme picky eaters out of St. John’s with her sister Laurie, says eating is the only thing we do that truly involves integrating all of our senses at the same time.

 Think about that.
 How stressful would it be to try new or suspicious-looking foods be for a kid who is very sensitive or who has difficult integrating sensory information?
 And a significant minority of kids do have these difficulties, especially kids with autism and sensory integration disorders.
 But sensory problems are on a spectrum.
 Some young kids without clinical disorders have sensory sensitivities at some point in early childhood.
-All that sensory stuff gets mixed up with anxiety.
-Add in the pressure that parents feel to get kids eating a varied and nutritious diet and it’s not hard to see how eating can become a stress storm.
-And when kids and parents are both in high stress mode its pretty darn hard for kids to learn to like new foods.
+We tend to mix all that sensory stuff up with anxiety.
+Add in the pressure that parents feel to get kids to eat a varied and nutritious diet and it’s not hard to see how eating can become a stress storm.
+And when kids and parents are both in high-stress mode it’s pretty darn hard for kids to learn to like new foods.
 And it’s also much harder for parents to help them do it.

 Self-Reg and Parenting Advice

 Another cool thing about Self-Reg is that you can use it to assess the impact of parent advice.
-So let’s try that here with the advice, “Don’t be a short order cook, put the food on the plate and let the child decide etc.” With a control mindset you’d be focused on trying to follow an expert’s “rule” and wondering why it wasn’t working (What’s wrong with my kid?
+So let’s try that here with the advice, “Don’t be a short-order cook, put the food on the plate and let the child decide etc.” With a control mindset, you’d focus on trying to follow an expert’s “rule” and wondering why it wasn’t working (What’s wrong with my kid?
 What’s wrong with me?).

 With a Self-Reg “think stress first” mindset you can ask yourself, “Is this strategy reducing stress or creating stress?”
 Looking back, I can see that the conclusion in my house, was that being flexible about what we served reduced stress.
 Pesto pasta for Mom and Dad, and pasta with tomato sauce and cheese for the kids.
 It was no trouble and everybody enjoyed a nutritious meal.
 That’s a win.
 Kids need to enjoy eating.
 And enjoying eating is a great way to recover from stress and build our good energy back up.

 Let’s look at the 15 exposures thing.
 That advice, by the way, is based on a study where the researchers had total control over the kids’ environment and food.
 Nothing at all like real life or real parenting.
-That advice should be thrown on the scrap heap.
+We should throw that advice on the scrap heap.
 Mind you, there’s a nugget of truth there.
 Seeing people eat, and enjoy, a variety of foods will help kids expand their food horizons—very, very gradually in some case.
 But food exposure won’t help if doggedly plopping parsnips on a child’s plate (as you work towards the magic 15 exposures) causes stress!
 Lots of kids can’t stand even looking at a food they hate.

 I’m not saying that addressing stress is the only way to look at parenting issues like picky eating.
 Nor, am I suggesting that it’s possible to eliminate “how can I make them?” thinking from day-to-day parenting.
-But the role of stress in kids’ behaviour is so often overlooked.
+But we often overlook the role of stress in kids’ behaviour.
 And a “what’s the stress?” approach to picky eating can be helpful.

 Even when we’re talking about more garden variety picky eating, that statement is pretty powerful.
 It helps us see, and have more empathy for, the picky eater’s plight.

-If you want to dive deeper into this, especially if you have an extreme picky eater, Lisa and Laurie Pinhorn have developed two great resources, which are listed below.
+If you want to dive deeper into this, especially if you have an extremely picky eater, Lisa and Laurie Pinhorn have developed two great resources, which are listed below.
 Our Foundations certificate program is also a great place to start for reframing behaviour and understanding stressors in the biological domain.

 Oh, and in case you’re wondering, I still don’t like milk.